khval/NallePuh/not-working.md

 	SimCity 2000 – it does start it has sound, make sure to read install script, or install under EUAE first, problems: no font and game crashes.

-	Simon the Scorcerer - starts DSI error, and ends up at a back screen.
+	Simon the Sorcerer - starts DSI error, and ends up at a back screen.

 	The Shadow of time - starts and ends up on a black screen.